cdapio/cdap/cdap-docs/application-templates/source/etl/creating.rst

 .. highlight:: console

-Using the ETL Real-time Template
+Using the ETL Real-Time Template
 --------------------------------

 This next configuration creates a real-time adapter that reads from Twitter and writes to a